What is Neurosurgery?

-I have been referred to a neurosurgeon, does that mean I need an operation?
+I have been referred to a neurosurgeon.
+Does that mean I need surgery?

 No. Many of the conditions we treat can be managed without surgery, at least initially.
 We always attempt to treat our patients conservatively when it is appropriate.
 If surgery is recommended, the risks and goals of the procedure will be discussed thoroughly with you by your doctor as well as possible alternative treatments.